MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Collisions and Triggers
 * Colliding with dynamic vs static.
-* Colliding with player vs objects.
+* Colliding with player vs entities.
 * Collider gizmo.
 * Can control if ownership transfer on collision (see [Network](#network)!)